 In my experience, too many learning and development professionals are still ignoring the implications of neuroscience and adult psychological development when going about their work of developing leaders.
 This isn't to say they don't have the best intentions at heart.
 It just means they stick to what they know, to what has always been done, … Continue reading Learning & development are interdependent, but they’re not the same thing

 Does your dating life - or just your life in general - feel like groundhog day (read: repetitive if you didn't watch the tedious 1993 movie)?
 Love, sex and dating are often venerated as 'the ultimate goal of life'.
 But how much of your quest for love is about avoiding being with yourself?
-Real love … Continue reading Searching for love to escape yourself
+Real love … Continue reading Searching for love can be about escaping yourself

 According to Harvard Business Review, "Worryingly, leaders tend to do a poor job of evaluating their own dark sides, particularly as they gain power and move up the ranks.
 Some perceive their career advancement as an endorsement or encouragement of their bad habits.
 Eventually, however, those weaknesses may derail them, and perhaps their teams and … Continue reading Can promotions be seen as an endorsement of a leader’s dark side?

-You are who you think yourself into becoming.
-The roles you play in your life dramatically affect who you are and how you act.
 Start seeing your identity as flexible and malleable.
 Don't fall into the trap of the fixed mindset by believing that 'this is just the way I am'.
-Don't see your identity … Continue reading Reinvent Your Identity, Turnback Time, and Even Hack Your Biology
+Don't see your identity as something rigid.
+Just because you’ve played a role in the past doesn’t mean you are married to that role.
+If your current context … Continue reading Reinvent your identity, turnback time and even hack your biology

 How do you know you're on the right path... in life, at work, in your relationships?
 According to Caroline Myss, the answer is simple: you don't have to betray yourself.
 It takes mindfulness or conscious self-awareness to feel the discomfort of self-betrayal.
-In my work I notice too many people just numbing these uncomfortable feelings … Continue reading How to Know When You’ve Found Your Path in Life
+In my work I notice too many people just numbing these uncomfortable feelings … Continue reading How to know when you’ve found your true path in life